dnsimple/erldns/README.md

 ## Zones

 Zones are loaded from JSON.

-Example JSON files are in the priv/ directory.
+Example JSON files are in the `priv/` directory.

 You can also write new systems to load zones by writing the zones directly to the zone cache using `erldns_zone_cache:put_zone/1`.

 ## Configuration

-An example configuration file can be found in erldns.config.example.
+An example configuration file can be found in `erldns.example.config`.
 Copy it to `erldns.config` and modify as needed.

 ## Running